GhostyJade/pinkanel/Arduino/README.md

 # Arduino Project
-This folder contains all the Arduino tests that we want to use for our project.
+This folder contains the sketch of arduino that our gruop utilized to track the number of goals scored during a game of foosball.
-The sketch_jun11a is only a test file, it's **WRONG**.
+This **may** be the final sketch